ee-uet/UETRV-PCore/README.md

 During booting process, the processor starts executing zero-level bootloader from `bmem` and then jumps to first-level bootloader (OpenSBI), which after necessary initializations, hands the control over to the kernel.

 ### Booting with Verilator
-For Verilator based simulation one configurtion is required.
+For Verilator based simulation, one configurtion is required.
 Open the file `rtl/defines/pcore_config_defs.svh` and uncomment the line \` `define RTL_SIMULATION 1`.
 Now run the following command to extract the `imem.txt` to `./sdk/example-linux/` and simulate the Linux booting process using this pre-built image.

     make sim-verilate-linux

 The output is logged to the `uart_logdata.log` file (a copy of this log is available in `./sdk/`).

 ### Booting on FPGA Board
 The processor is tested using Nexys-A7 (100T) FPGA board and Vivado 2019.
-Type in the following command to open the project in Vivado 2019
+Type the following command to open the project in Vivado 2019
 ```
 vivado PCore_FPGA/PCore_FPGA.xpr
 ```